Health Insurance by Province: What’s Covered in Canada

 See the Health and Wellness Initiatives, Programs and Services for more.

 What to look for in a private health insurance plan: Moderate and high-income Nova Scotians between the ages of 18-64 don’t receive dental, prescription drug, or vision coverage.
-PolicyMe offers the least expensive private health insurance plan with all three in the country.
+PolicyMe offers the least expensive private health insurance plan with all three of any health insurer in the country.

 Public health insurance in New Brunswick